 Regular worship services are held throughout the year each Sunday morning at 10.30am.
-Exceptions are just twice in the year when combined services are held at Keld and Barnard Castle.
-Our minister conducts the services on alternate Sundays.
+Exceptions are just twice in the year when combined services are held.
 We never have any difficulty filling the pulpit as so many people love coming up the dale to take services.
 Members of the congregation are willing to play an active role in services by reading, praying, preaching or playing the organ.

 The great festivals of the Church are celebrated.
 A special Sunday is the Harvest Festival.
 On Remembrance Sunday, as well as the morning service, there is a joint service with the congregation at Keld at 10.50am starting at the Keld War Memorial before proceeding to Keld Chapel.